Policy of the National Farmers Union

 • Truthful and transparent labeling of agricultural products, including reauthorization and full implementation of mandatory country-of-origin (COOL) labeling, and support for “Product of USA” or “Made in the USA” label claims on meat, poultry, and egg products, only when they are derived from animals born, raised, processed, and slaughtered in the United States;

-• Robust enforcement of the Packers and Stockyards Act (P&S Act);
+• Robust and more urgent enforcement of the Packers and Stockyards Act (P&S Act);

-• The establishment and robust funding of an “Office of the Special Investigator for Competition Matters” at the U.S. Department of Agriculture (USDA) to aid in vigorous P&S Act enforcement;
+• The establishment of an “Office of the Special Investigator for Competition Matters” at the U.S. Department of Agriculture (USDA) to strengthen P&S Act enforcement and support for the newly established Chief Competition Officer at USDA;

-• Interagency coordination between the Department of Justice (DOJ), Federal Trade Commission (FTC), and USDA to ensure our nation’s federal antitrust and pro-competition laws are enforced to the maximum extent possible;
+• Interagency coordination between the Department of Justice (DOJ), Federal Trade Commission (FTC), and USDA to ensure our nation’s federal antitrust and pro-competition laws are maximally enforced;

-• Farmers having the right to repair their own equipment, because repair restrictions imposed by equipment manufacturers violates antitrust law, leads to increased costs and repair delays for farmers, and reduces repair choice;
+• Ensuring farmers have the right to repair their equipment, because equipment manufacturer’s repair restrictions violate antitrust law, increase costs and repair delays, and reduces repair choice;

 • Spurring the development and expansion of diverse, local, and/or regional market opportunities throughout farm and food supply chains, including but not limited to production, processing, distribution, retail, and storage; and